laboon/ebook/text/41_advanced_unit_testing.md

 ```

 If we run this with JUnit, which executes test cases in a random order, sometimes the second test would pass, and sometimes it would fail!

+Note that it in JUnit, it _is_ possible to specify the order that tests will run in, by using the `@FixMethodOrder` annotation.
+However, you want to avoid doing that if at all possible.
+It is all too easy to allow your tests to fall into the trap of depending on each other by ensuring that they always run in the same order.

 There is yet another benefit to creating tests which have no dependencies on other tests.
 Independent tests can be run in parallel, possibly decreasing execution time dramatically.
 On a modern multi-core machine, you may find yourself running tests many times more quickly if they can be run independently.